Measurement of R = sigma_L / sigma_T and the Separated Longitudinal and Transverse Structure Functions in the Nucleon Resonance Region

-The data also exhibit resonance behavior in the longitudinal and transverse structure functions separately, as shown in Fig. ~\ref{f1fl}.
-This does not necessarily follow from the resonance behavior of the ratio $R = \sigma_L/\sigma_T$ shown above, which could be caused by a cross section that is resonant in only the transverse channel.
-Moreover, not only do the data demonstrate significant longitudinal resonance structure, but the $W$-dependence of $F_L$ is larger than that of $2xF_1$ above $Q^2 \approx 1$ GeV$^2$.
+The possible peak observed in $R$ at $W^2 \approx 1.8$ GeV$^2$ in Fig. ~\ref{rvsw2} below the $S_{11}$ is notable, albeit with large uncertainty, in the $F_L$ longitudinal channel.
+This mass is close to that of the elusive Roper resonance, $P_{11}(1440)$, the electroproduction of which is a topic of some interest (see for example, \cite{HallBroper,Lee,ARuso,Volker,Beane,Matheus,Jaffe}).
+The excitation of the Roper resonance has been found to be dominantly longitudinal \cite{Kelly_long}.
+The observed mass is also near the $P_{13}$, or $\Sigma(1385)$, resonance.
+This resonance should have a small cross section in electroproduction, however it could show up preferentially in the longitudinal channel which is dominant in kaon production.
+Regardless of its origin, this is a surprising observation of significant resonant longitudinal strength, and bears further experimental and theoretical investigation.

-The peak observed in $R$ at $W^2 \approx 2.2$ GeV$^2$ in Fig. ~\ref{rvsw2} below the $S_{11}$ is particularly notable in the $F_L$ longitudinal channel.
-This mass is close to that of the elusive Roper resonance, $P_{11}(1440)$, the electroproduction of which is a topic of much interest \cite{ARuso,Volker,Beane,Matheus,Jaffe}.
+In all, the data clearly exhibit differing longitudinal and transverse resonance behavior, as shown in Fig. ~\ref{f1fl}, where the purely transverse $2xF_1$ and purely longitudinal $F_L$ structure functions are plotted separately.
+Here, the structure functions are plotted as a function of $x$ rather than $W$, for the purpose of further discussions below.
+The mass peak regions move up in $x$ with increasing $Q^2$.
+It may be observed that there are mass peaks in {\it both} the longitudinal and transverse channels, and that the peak positions differ somewhat.
+Not only do the data unequivocally demonstrate significant longitudinal resonance structure, but the $W$-dependence of $F_L$ is larger than that of $2xF_1$ above $Q^2 \approx 1$ GeV$^2$, as evidenced by the relatively greater prominence of the mass peaks.

-A precise extraction of information on individual resonances, such as transition form factors, from this inclusive data must involve a detailed fitting study.
+A precise extraction of information on individual resonances, such as transition form factors, from this inclusive data must involve a detailed fitting study beyond the scope of this report.
 At lower values of $Q^2 < 1$ GeV$^2$, unitary isobar fits like MAID \cite{MAID} give quite definite and accurate predictions based on single pion, two pion, eta, and kaon decay channels for resonances below $W^2 < 4$ GeV$^2$.
-At the higher $Q^2$ values of the data presented here, however, multi-pion effects, tails of higher mass resonances, and non-resonant components are very significant and therefore such fits tend to undercut the data by factors of two or more \cite{ericnstar}.
+At the higher $Q^2$ values of the data presented here, however, multi-pion effects, tails of higher mass resonances, and non-resonant components are very significant and therefore such fits tend to underestimate this data, as can be seen from the MAID curve in Fig. ~\ref{f1fl} (bottom).

 Also presented with the resonance region data in Fig. ~\ref{f1fl} are the predominantly DIS ($W^2 > 4$ GeV$^2$) data from Rosenbluth separations performed at SLAC \cite{dasu,tao}.
 Where overlapping, the two data sets are in agreement, providing additional confidence in the achievement of the demanding precision required for these experiments.
 In all cases, there is a smooth transition between the resonance and DIS data in both $x$ and $Q^2$.